jiminthelab/flickr-high-res/README.md

-#dear-souvenirs
+# Dear souvenirs

+# About

-I had a friend in Umeå, a photographer, that stored all his pictures on Flickr, and some one Facebook.
-There were over 2200 pictures, no way I download them one by one with the 'save as' method.
+I had a friend in Umeå, a photographer, that stored all his pictures on Flickr, and some on Facebook.
+There were over 2200 pictures, no way I download them one by one.
+Back then, I just asked him his HD.

 This script allows you to download an entire Flickr album's high resolution picture by just inputing the album's URL.

 Flickr's html has a JavaScript variable called Y.listData.
 All pictures' url are stored inside.
 What you want to retrive is stored in:

     Y.listData.rows[i].row[j].sizes